MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-protection.md

      Tip: If you are used to creating and editing custom templates, you might find it useful to reference [Tasks that you used to do with the Azure classic portal](migrate-portal.md).

-7. If you selected **Set permissions** for **Azure (cloud key)**, this option lets you configure the same settings that you can configure in a template.
+7. If you selected **Set permissions** for **Azure (cloud key)**, this option lets you select users and usage rights.

+    If you don't select any users, the label is configured to apply protection such that only the person who applies the label can open the document or email with no usage restrictions.
+In some cases, this might be the required outcome, so that a user can save a file to any location and be assured that only they can open it.
+If this outcome matches your requirement and others are not required to collaborate on the protected content, do not select **Add permissions**.
+Next time you open this **Protection** blade, you will see **IPC_USER_ID_OWNER** displayed for **Users**, and **Custom** displayed for **Permisisons** to reflect this configuration.

-    Select **Add permissions**, and on the **Add permissions** blade, select the first set of users and groups who will have rights to use the content that will be protected by the selected label:
+    To specify the users you want to be able to open protected docuents and emails, select **Add permissions**.
+Then on the **Add permissions** blade, select the first set of users and groups who will have rights to use the content that will be protected by the selected label:

    - Choose **Select from the list** where you can then add all users from your organization by selecting **Add \<organization name> - All members**.
 This setting excludes guest accounts.
 Or, you can select **Add any authenticated users**, or browse the directory.